firecracker-microvm/firecracker/.github/pull_request_template.md

       reflected in `firecracker/swagger.yaml`.
 - [ ] Either the changes in this PR have no user impact, or, the changes in this PR have user impact and have been added to the `CHANGELOG.md` file.
+- [ ] Either no new `unsafe` code has been added, or, the newly added `unsafe` code is unavoidable and properly documented.